Jestefano/competitive-programming/week-8/Tutorial.md

 - https://cp-algorithms.com/graph/bipartite-check.html
 - https://cp-algorithms.com/graph/topological-sort.html

-We also read CLSR's chapter 22 (with the exception of 22.5).
+We also read CLRS's chapter 22 (with the exception of 22.5).

 Don't get overwhelm by the amount of links, you can read all of it in less than 3-4 hours since they are not that long.